Sampling Correctors: Introduction

 Next, we show in~\autoref{theo:connection:agnostic:learning} that the existence of \textsf{(a)} an efficient learning algorithm, as e.g. in \cite{ILR:12,CDSS:13,DDS:PBD:12,DDOST:13}, and \textsf{(b)} an efficient sampling corrector for a class of distributions implies an efficient {\em agnostic} learning algorithm for the same class of distributions.
-It is well known that agnostic learning can be much harder than non-agnostic learning, as in the latter the algorithm is able to leverage structural properties of the class \class.
+It is well known that agnostic learning can be much harder than non-agnostic learning, as in the latter the algorithm is able to leverage structural properties of the class \class. \new{Thus, by the above result we also get that any agnostic learning lower bounds can be used to obtain sampling corrector lower bounds.}

 Our third result in this section, \autoref{theo:connection:corrector:testing}, shows that an efficient property tester, an efficient distance estimator (which computes an additive estimate of the distance between two distributions) and an efficient sampling corrector for a distribution class imply a tolerant property tester with complexity equal to the complexity of correcting the number of samples required to run both the tester and estimator.\footnote{Recall that the difference between testing and tolerant testing lies in that the former asks to distinguish whether an unknown distribution \emph{has} a property, or is far from it, while the latter requires to decide whether the distribution is \emph{close} to the property versus far from it.
 (See~\autoref{appendix:definitions} for the rigorous definition.)} As tolerant property testing can be much more difficult than property testing \cite{GRexp:00,BFRSW:10,Paninski:08,ValiantValiant:11}, this gives a general purpose way of getting both upper bounds on tolerant property testing and lower bounds on sampling correctors.